m-bachar/m-bachar/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m Mohamed Amine Bachar, a junior software developer with a passion for building efficient, user-friendly applications.
-I have experience in C/C++, HTML, CSS (including TailwindCSS and Bootstrap), JavaScript, React.js, and Python.
-Currently, I'm expanding my backend skills with Django, Django Rest Framework, and PostgreSQL.
-I love tackling challenging projects and am always eager to learn new technologies!<br><br>Let's connect and create something amazing! 🚀
+I’m Mohamed Amine Bachar, a junior MERN stack developer with a passion for building efficient, user-friendly applications.
+I have experience in JavaScript, React.js, Node.js, Express.js, and MongoDB, along with HTML, CSS (including TailwindCSS and Bootstrap).
+I also have a background in C/C++.
+I love tackling challenging projects and am always eager to learn new technologies! 🚀

 # 💻 Tech Stack: